 Tap handles, just like a mash paddle, can add some personality and style to your home bar.
 If you use a fridge or tower faucets, tap handles can be interchanged on the fly.
 Here are some of my favorite, but there are many out there with a lot of personalized options.

 - Round Chalkboard Tap Handle

-- Handmade Customizable Chalk Tap Hand with custom logo or graphics engraving
+- Square or Round Customizable Chalk Tap Hand with custom logo or graphics engraving

-- Handmade Engraved Tap Handle with your custom image or logo
+- Engraved Tap Handle with your custom image or logo

 - Skeleton Tap Handle

-- Bride and Groom Skeleton Tap Handle for serving his and her homebrew
+- Pancho Villa, Zapata, or Day Of The Dead Calavera Tap Handle for serving his and her homebrew

-There are many more options available from simple to complex.
+There are many more options available for gifts for homebrewers, from simple to complex.
 You can even make your own with a dual threaded insert.
 Whichever you choose, it will be the highlight of the party.